 Though The Rock was released in 1996, Sean Connery’s suit more closely resembles an late 1980s/early 90s suit.
 The button two suit jacket has a low button stance and a very low gorge, which places the lapel notch almost in the middle of the chest.
 Sean Connery’s prominent shoulders make the jacket’s shoulders look more padded than they actually are.
 Still, the shoulders have a fair amount of padding, but natural sleeve heads gives the shoulders a natural but neat curve.

 The suit jacket is cut with a moderately full chest and a gently suppressed waist.
 The jacket is detailed with flapped pockets, three cuff buttons and no vent in the rear.
 The suit’s waistcoat has five buttons.
 The suit trousers have a full cut, likely with double or triple reverse pleats.
 The legs are wide but slightly tapered.
 The suit is very similar to the suits Timothy Dalton wears in Licence to Kill, but Connery’s suit has a much cleaner fit.
 Though this suit is strongly influenced by fashion in its proportions, it follows the principles of a good fit.

-Connery’s white shirt has a spread collar with tie space and a sewn interfacing (revealed by a poor sloppy job), front placket and square cuffs with either one or two buttons.
+Connery’s white shirt has a spread collar with tie space and a sewn interfacing (revealed by a poor pressing), front placket and square cuffs with either one or two buttons.
 The collar design and construction could mean that this shirt is from an English maker.
 The tie has alternating wide navy and gold stripes.
 The navy stripes are woven in a twill weave whilst the gold stripes are woven with floats to look like a basket weave.
+It may be the Queen’s Own Yeomanry regimental tie.
 Connery’s shoes are black single monk shoes.